NoahSaso/theos-templates/README.md

 Install
 =======

+* Clone this git repository into your $THEOS/templates folder
-* Download the zip file and put the contents of the lib folder inside your $THEOS/lib
+* Take everything from the "lib" folder, and put it into your $THEOS/lib folder
-* Then, put the contents of the templates folder inside of $THEOS/templates/iphone
-* $THEOS = theos folder on system (Mac: /opt/theos) (iOS: /var/theos)